 Importance of Tangible Asset Valuation

 - Helps to determine if the company is overvalued or undervalued by comparing value of net tangible asset per share to current share price of the company.

 - Tangible assets can form a measure of liquidity as the company with high net tangible asset value has low risk in terms of liquidity.
 Therefore, tangible assets serves as collateral to get short term and long term credit.

-- Capital Budgeting is the integral part of business sustainability and growth.
-Companies continuously review budget plans, as it is necessary to ascertain the capital requirements for replacement or maintenance of existing tangible assets and investment for future growth.
+- Helps companies to access the capital requirements for replacement or maintenance of existing tangible assets and investment for future growth.